Pub Style Sauces

 4. If the sauce is too thin, add a little more gravy slurry.

 5. If it becomes too thick, loosen with a splash of cream or water.
+Pour over a steak, schnitzel, cutlets or whatever your heart desires!

 Tip: